mvysny/mvysny.github.io/_posts/2021-4-8-cached-vaadin-routes.md

 a back+forward navigation), you may use the following code to cache the route components in your session.

+**WARNING**: session-scoping a route is **very dangerous** since if the user opens two tabs, the route instance will be shared between the two tabs, leading to unpredictable errors.
+Scope to UI instead.
+Note that this can not be done properly, see [Vaadin UI/Tab Scoping](../vaadin-ui-scope/).

 The trick here is to create a customized `Instantiator` which, instead of creating new instances of routes, would store the instances into the session and reuse them afterwards.